Evaluate What You Can't Evaluate: Unassessable Quality for Generated Response: Dataset Construction

 \subsection{KdConv-ADV}

 KdConv is a Chinese multi-domain Knowledge-driven Conversation dataset~\cite{zhou2020kdconv}, which provides a reference response for each example.
-We select 91 examples from KdConv as closed-ended examples.
-These examples take specific geographic locations or time as reference responses.
-We choose the same amount of data as open-ended examples.
-We generated three candidates for each test example by human.
-For open-ended examples, the generated candidates are high quality.
-For closed-ended examples, the generated candidates are adversarial examples of the reference responses, which are unreasonable candidates that conflict with the facts. kdConv-ADV can effectively evaluate whether the LLMs have the ability to identify unreasonable responses.
-Noted that we do not take advantage of the knowledge provided by the corpus when evaluating responses.
-The motivation is to evaluate the alignment of different evaluators with human judgement in the absence of external knowledge, because it is difficult to provide accurate knowledge bases for each example in most cases.

-The lexical overlap is extremely low between generated candidate and reference responses in KdConv-ADV.
-As shown in Figure~\ref{kdconv_refer}, candidates get lower scores on overlap-based metrics like BLEU.
-We can see that these reference-based evaluators cannot identify and judge unreasonable responses, because they give almost similar evaluations to open-ended and closed-ended examples.
-The characteristics and challenges of KdConv-ADV are summarized as follows: \begin{itemize}[leftmargin=*] \item There is low lexical overlap between candidate responses and reference responses. \item Candidates with low lexical overlap with reference responses are not necessarily low quality. \item The evaluators is required to have some world knowledge, which the reference-based evaluators do not have. \end{itemize}
+We select 91 examples with unique response semantics from KdConv as closed-ended examples.
+The characteristic of these examples is to use unique information such as location or time as the response.
+For example, \textit{"Tokyo is the capital of Japan."} We pick an equal number of instances with multiple response semantics from KdConv as open-ended examples.
+The questions in these examples are open-ended, and the semantics of the responses are not unique, such as \textit{"What do you think of Tokyo?"} In order to effectively evaluate whether evaluators have the ability to identify unreasonable responses under low lexical overlap, we ask annotators to generate three new candidate responses for each example.

+For closed-ended examples, the generated candidate responses are \textbf{inconsistent} with dialogue histories and are even \textbf{false information}.
+To achieve this goal, we utilize GPT-4 to generate five candidates according dialogue history.
+The specific prompt is \textit{"Dialogue history: \$content\$.
+Please generate five different responses"}, where \$content\$ represents the content of the conversation history.
+For the five generated responses, we intentionally alter key candidate information to be irrelevant or even false.
+Finally, we select three candidates with the lowest BLEU scores compared to the reference response as test examples.
+As shown in Table~\ref{tab:case}, the location information (i.e., \textit{"Taipei, Taiwan"}) provided by the first candidate is inconsistent with fact, and the locations in the second and third candidates are completely fictitious (i.e, \textit{"Yamaguchi Prefecture, in Chang'an Kyushu"} and \textit{Matsuyama City, Ehime Prefecture, Tokyo}).

+For open-ended examples, we expect the generated candidates to be reasonable.
+Similarly, we utilize GPT-4 to generate five candidates according dialogue history.
+Then we then manually perform information correction on the generated candidates based on the original knowledge base provided by KdConv.
+We also select the three candidates with the lowest BLEU scores compared to the reference response as test examples.
+As shown in Table~\ref{tab:case}, the generated candidates are of \textbf{high quality} and \textbf{reasonable}.